centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 If you want to remove an instance, use the **DEL** action.
-The Name is used to identify the instance to delete:
+To identify the instance to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o INSTANCE -a del -v "Poller test"